-You will now go through a curated set of Power BI Dashboard Examples that are used in Sales, Marketing, and Finance domains.
+Let us now go through a curated set of Power BI Dashboard Examples that are used in the Sales, Marketing, and Finance domains.
 All the Dashboards mentioned below can be found in Data galleries at the Power BI community portal.

 The Top 10 Power BI Dashboard Examples are:

 Hevo is the only real-time ELT No-code Data Pipeline platform that cost-effectively automates data pipelines that are flexible to your needs.
 With integration with 150+ Data Sources (40+ free sources), we help you not only export data from sources & load data to the destinations but also transform & enrich your data, & make it analysis-ready, simplifying your visualization process in Power BI.

 The customer segmentation Power BI dashboard helps the users to understand their customer base better.
 With this dashboard, users can categorize their customers into distinct groups based on their characteristics, behaviors, and purchase patterns.

 The dashboard mainly displays customer-wise growth and profit statistics, product-wise sales analysis, region-wise average sales data, and the top and bottom customers.
 It also provides information on what kind of product appeals to different customers and what the sales share from each product segment is.

 This dashboard is mainly used in business-to-business enterprises.
 It helps senior managers to visualize the revenue coming from individual customers and the profitability while serving those customers.
 Product managers can also use it to understand their customer needs, prioritize product development initiatives, and improve product adoption.

 The dashboard template can be found here.